-Monarch Pass is a high mountain pass at an elevation of 3.448m (11,312ft) above the sea level, located in Chaffee County, in the Rocky Mountains of south-central Colorado in the United States.
+Monarch Pass is a high mountain pass at an elevation of 3.448m (11,312ft) above the sea level, located in Chaffee County, south-central Colorado in the United States.
 The grade is intense for ascent and descent so use lower gears.

 The pass is traversed by the U.S. Highway 50, an asphalted road that can be traversed by all vehicles under most conditions and is generally open year-round; however, 7% grades exist.
 Starting from Maysville, the ascent is 16.8 km long.
 Over this distance, the elevation gain is 915 meters.
 The average percentage is 5.4 %.
 A gift shop and small restaurant are located near the summit of the pass.
 The pass is widely considered one of the most scenic in Colorado, offering a panoramic view of the southern end of the Sawatch Range from the summit.
 Be bear aware.

 A minor gravel road at the summit climbs up to Monarch Ridge South, at 3.634m (11,922ft) above the sea level.
 Access is right off the pass, where there is a large parking lot.